kaustubhagarwal18/inet/showcases/visualizer/spectrum/doc/index.rst

 The spectrum plots are color coded.
-By default, the total power density is shown at the given position (blue curve), except for the transmitting and receiveing nodes, where the transmitted/received signal (green curve) is displayed separately from other signals/noises (red curve).
+By default, the total power density is shown at the given position (blue curve), except for the transmitting and receiveing nodes, where the transmitted/received signal (green curve) is displayed separately from interfering signals/noises (red curve).

 **TODO** image